 However, as travel restrictions still prevail in Canada, international students are unable to travel to the country.
 Major Canadian organisations are working with the DLIs to see if they are in a position to make the necessary requirements for the safety of everyone including quarantine and social distancing arrangements.

 Related Read: Canada Visa for Indian Students

 Apart from this Canadian government has also made certain reforms in the immigration sector to make the students feel at ease to pursue their studies during these hard times.

-For the meanwhile, Canada has announced a two-step study permit policy in order to facilitate a smoother process for international students.
+Meanwhile, Canada has announced a two-step study permit policy in order to facilitate a smoother process for international students.
 According to this provision, International students have been allowed to continue their remote learning and they will still be eligible for Post-Graduation Work Permit (PGWP) once the pandemic is over.
 PGWP is a work permit that allows students to work in Canada and gain Canadian experience in order to be eligible for Canadian PR [Permanent Residence].
 This step clearly shows the Canadian government’s emphasis on ensuring the safety and well-being of international students.
 As the minister revealed that Canada has already approved 56,000 students study permits under stage one, this means that IRCC has provided students with approval after reviewing the necessary documents.
 So, once normalcy is restored in the international airways and students can travel to Canada, they just need to complete certain formalities and get stage two study permit approval.